Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Results

 \subsection{Constraints on galaxy bias}

-By using the measurements and scale cuts discussed in \Cref{subsec:detectionsig}, first we present the constraints on the galaxy bias $b_g$ while we fix the cosmological parameters, including $\sigma_8$, to the \cite{Planck2020} best-fit values (see again \Cref{subsec:Matter_PS_Galaxy_Bias_Models}).
-The results are shown in the left panel of \Cref{fig:1d_plots} and the values are in \Cref{tab:flux_0p18_bg_const.} to \Cref{tab:flux_0p4_bg_Dz.}.
+By using the measurements and scale cuts discussed in \autoref{subsec:detectionsig}, first we present the constraints on the galaxy bias $b_g$ while we fix the cosmological parameters, including $\sigma_8$, to the \cite{Planck2020} best-fit values (see again \autoref{subsec:Matter_PS_Galaxy_Bias_Models}).
+The results are shown in the left panel of \autoref{fig:1d_plots} and the values are in \autoref{tab:flux_0p18_bg_const.} to \autoref{tab:flux_0p4_bg_Dz.}.
 For our baseline results here we assume the \texttt{SKADS} distribution.
-We also repeated the analysis with the \texttt{T-RECS} distribution and the results are in agreement with those using \texttt{SKADS}.
-Therefore, we show the \texttt{T-RECS} results for comparison in \Cref{app:trecs_analysis}.
+We also repeated the analysis with the \texttt{T-RECS} distribution and the results are in agreement with those using \texttt{SKADS} {finding a shift at most of $\sim0.5\sigma$ for the 0.18mJy flux density cut and the constant galaxy bias (lower galaxy bias values and higher $\sigma_8$ values with \texttt{T-RECS}) and even less for the rest of the cases.
+Therefore, we show the \texttt{T-RECS} results and how they compare to \texttt{SKADS} ones in detail in \autoref{app:trecs_analysis}}.